godarklight/concorde/ReadmeConcorde-jbsim.txt

 - to start an engine, activate the starter, before opening the HP VALVE (overhead).
   The starter requires air bleed, either from the ground service (open 1 cross bleed valve), or by its adjacent running engine (open 2 cross bleed valve).
-- the starter requires AC voltage, from the ground supply ("= g").
+- the starter requires AC voltage, from the ground supply ("ctrl-I g").
 - the starter is not required in flight (relight), if enough speed : relight is automatic, when autoignition is on (overhead).